-Providing the highest quality of care for shelter animals during their stay at the Second Chance Adoption Center is made possible by a well trained and dedicated shelter staff and team of compassionate volunteers.
-Innovation and change have led to many new programs and use of our facilities to better serve the animals.
+Providing the highest quality of care for shelter animals during their stay at the Second Chance Adoption Center is made possible by well-trained and dedicated shelter staff and a team of compassionate volunteers.
+Innovation and change have led to many new programs and the use of our facilities to better serve the animals.

 Smallville is an area in the shelter where small dogs are housed separated from larger dogs, which leads to a higher comfort level for our smaller guests.
 The Relaxation Station Kennel in the shelter was made possible by an Innovation Grant from Maddie’s Fund.
-Relaxation Station is a segregated stand- alone kennel featuring larger kennel area, low lighting, music, aroma therapy and a quiet space for dogs having difficulty transitioning into a shelter atmosphere.
+Relaxation Station is a segregated stand-alone kennel featuring a larger kennel area, low lighting, music, aromatherapy, and a quiet space for dogs having difficulty transitioning into a shelter atmosphere.

 If you would like to donate to help support our shelter animals, please visit our online donation page or speak to your adoption counselor about making that donation when you finalize your adoption.